Opinion | Virginia Military Institute has been promising for decades to uproot its racism. Time’s up.

 In the past, apologists for the recurrent racism at VMI relied on the hoary defense that society’s own ills were simply reflected at the college.
 No doubt, racial tensions in the United States are ascendant, and incidents have surfaced at campuses from coast to coast.
 Yet it would be difficult to identify many schools that rival VMI in terms of the frequency and virulence of its racist episodes, which are compounded by a self-generated fog of denialism.

-After a White student said he would “lynch” a Black student and use his “corpse as a punching bag,” the administration deemed the offense worthy only of the White student’s suspension, not dismissal, even though the he initially denied making the remark, a violation of VMI’s strict code prohibiting lying.
+After a White student said he would “lynch” a Black student and use his “corpse as a punching bag,” the administration deemed the offense worthy only of the White student’s suspension, not dismissal, even though he initially denied making the remark, a violation of VMI’s strict code prohibiting lying.
 Other students caught in less egregious lies have been expelled, an alumnus told The Post.

-The state’s current $19 million subsidy for VMI has grown to 20 percent of the school’s annual budget, from 15 percent in 2015.
+The state’s current $19 million subsidy for VMI has grown to 20 percent of the school’s annual budget , from 15 percent in 2015 .
 That’s a heavy price for Virginians to pay to sustain a college that has become an embarrassment to the commonwealth.

 Read more: